italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

       - The Requested Digital Credential (one or more, if in format SD-JWT VC or MDOC CBOR)
       - The Wallet Instance Attestation
   * - **presentation_submission**
-    - JSON Object containing the mappings between the requested Verifiable Credentials and where to find them within the returned Verifiable Presentation Token.
+    - JSON Object containing the mappings between the requested Verifiable Credentials and where to find them within the returned Verifiable Presentation Token, according to the `Presentation Exchange <https://identity.foundation/presentation-exchange/spec/v2.0.0/>`_.
   * - **state**
     - Unique identifier provided by the Relying Party within the Authorization Request.